oss-aspen/8Knot/CI-TESTING-GUIDE.md

 1. Test locally with `docker compose up --build` or `podman compose up --build`
 2. Check all pages load without errors
 3. Review application logs for warnings
-4. Ensure new dependencies are in `requirements.txt`
+4. Ensure new dependencies are reflected in `pyproject.toml` (new dependencies can be added with `uv add`)

 ### When CI fails:
 1. Don't ignore failures - they catch real issues